Restricting access to VTY (Virtual Terminal Lines)

 R1(config-line)# access-class 1 in

-Attach the ACL to the virtual lines for traffic inbound to the router.
+Attach the access-list to the virtual lines for traffic inbound TO the router.

 Below is the live demo.